 to remain transparent to all parties.

-of whom are deeply connected with various constituencies; a 23-member board of
+of whom are deeply connected with various constituencies; a 24-member board of

 directors who are also engaged in the community both personally and

-professionally; a Science Advisory Committee, specifically to discuss and
+professionally; six board committees; and a Science Advisory Committee, specifically to discuss and

 remaining connected, focused, and able to provide consistent and unique